j-berman/prinvoice/README.md

 ## What is Prinvoice?

 [Prinvoice](https://prinvoice.com) is a simple way to create and track invoices.

-All invoices are encrypted locally using your password, before being sent to the server for storage (thanks to [Userbase](https://github.com/smallbets/userbase)).

 You — and only you — have access to your own invoices.

+Invoices are encrypted locally using your password, before being sent to the server for storage (thanks to [Userbase](https://github.com/smallbets/userbase)).

 ## Screenshots

+### Creating an invoice
 <p align="center">
   <a href="https://prinvoice.com"><img src="./images/NewInvoiceDemo.gif" alt="Prinvoice"></a>
 </p>